seanox/aspect-js/manuals/datasource.md

   <![CDATA[
   <p>
-    Seanox aspect-js focuses on a minimalist approach to implementing Single-Page Applications (SPAs) and Micro-Frontends.
+    Seanox aspect-js focuses on a minimalist approach to implementing single-page applications (SPAs) and micro-frontends.
 This application runtime extends the declarative nature of HTML with expression language, reactive rendering, additional declarative attributes, Model-View-Controller
     (MVC), view-model binding, events, interceptors, resource bundles, an